plotql/plotql/README.md

 Motiviation:

-Get data back to the client in an efficient manner, abstract the connection maintenance away from development.
+Get data back to the client in an efficient manner, abstract the connection maintenance from the developer.